-English Language Proficiency Requirement for each of our Diploma programs:
+English Language Proficiency Requirement for each of our programs:

-The Business Management Diploma, North Battleford, Saskatchewan, Canada

-The language of instruction at NWC is English.
-In addition to the academic admission requirements, all applicants for whom English is not their first language and are coming from countries where English is not an official language, must provide proof of language proficiency.

-IELTS-Academic, a score of 6.5 overall is required (no subscore less than 5.0).

-Duolingo, an overall minimum average of 105 is required: equivalent to 6.5 on the IELTS test.

-Test of English as a Foreign Language (TOEFL) - Internet-based-

-An overall minimum score of 81 on the Internet-based Test of English as a Foreign Language (TOEFL iBT), with a minimum score of 19 in each of reading, listening, speaking and writing.
-The TOEFL iBT Home Edition is also accepted (utilizes students' equipment and a human proctor online).

-Test of English as a Foreign Language (TOEFL) - Paper-based

-Minimum test score of 550 with a minimum TWE of 3.5 and a minimum TSE of 50.
+- IELTS-Academic, a score of 6.5 overall is required (no sub score less than 5.0). - Duolingo, an overall minimum average of 105 is required. - Test of English as a Foreign Language (TOEFL) Internet-based An overall minimum score of 81 on the Internet-based Test of English as a Foreign Language (TOEFL iBT), with a minimum score of 19 in each of reading, listening, speaking and writing.
+The TOEFL iBT Home Edition is also accepted (utilizes students' equipment and a human proctor online). - Test of English as a Foreign Language (TOEFL) Paper-based.
+Minimum test score of 550 with a minimum TWE of 3.5 and a minimum TSE of 50. - Canadian Academic English Language Assessment (CAEL CE and Online) Minimum score of 60 with a minimum score of 50 in each component.
+(CE and Online accepted). - CanTEST-4.5 in reading and listening and 4.0 in writing and speaking - Pearson Test of English Academic (PTEA) -A minimum score of 63 with minimum component scores of 50.

-The Culinary Arts Diploma, Meadow Lake, Saskatchewan, Canada

-Duolingo- not accepted for this program

-IELTS-6.5 Academic, with no subscore lower than 6.0.

-TOEFL-79 IBT, no skill score lower than 19

-CAEL - 60

-CanTEST-4.5 in reading and listening and 4.0 in writing and speaking
+Exempt Countries